Front Desk Confessions #3: Group Bookings & the Unspoken Rules

 Each summer, it happens.
 Kids roam the halls like explorers in a suburban jungle.

-They knock on doors, press elevator buttons just for fun, and treat the ice machine like a personal waterfall.
+They knock on doors, press elevator buttons just for fun, and scream so loud in the pool that you'd think someone was being hurt.

 Meanwhile, their parents?
 Cheerfully bonding over wine spritzers downstairs.